ctallgren/usepopcorn/README.md

 # Use Popcorn

-Project in Jonas Smedtmann's Ultmiate React Course.
-Built with React and connection to omdb
+Project in Jonas Schmedtmann's Ultmiate React Course.
+Built with Create React App and connect to omdb